Amitie10g/docker-kali/README.md

 * Remove ``--user kali`` when running ``docker exec`` to get interactive shell as root

 ## Building
-Is highly recommended to use [AptCacherNg](https://wiki.debian.org/AptCacherNg) to avoid re-download packages, as Kali needs huge ammount of packages.
+It is highly recommended to use [AptCacherNg](https://wiki.debian.org/AptCacherNg) to avoid re-download packages, as Kali needs huge ammount of packages.
 I provide [AptCacherNg Docker container](https://hub.docker.com/r/amitie10g/apt-cacher-ng); to use it, run

 ```
 docker network create mynetwork